a-218/README/README.md

 ## Summary

-This repository contains all of the notes taken by [Alex Li] for the Lighthouse Labs Web Development Bootcampnnnnn
+This repository contains all of the notes taken by [ALex LI](https://github.com/a-218) for the Lighthouse Labs Web Development Bootcampnnnnn